AlexSergey/friendly-di/README.md

 ## Solution

-To solve the problem of tightly coupled dependencies, the IoC Container pattern is used.
+IoC Container pattern helps to solve the problem of tightly coupled dependencies.
 The idea behind this approach is that a class does not depend on another class directly, but depends on an interface.
 Thus, if there is a need to replace one of the dependencies, it is enough for the declare dependency with the same interfaces into the IoC Container.